jlewi/hydros/docs/ai_generation.md

 A major challenge to using Cloud is creating levels of abstraction for configuration that reflect the separation of concerns among teams [Tweet thread](https://twitter.com/kelseyhightower/status/1646538701818986501?s=20).
-For example, many developers within an organization may need to spin up a simple web apps accessible over the intranet.
+For example, many developers within an organization may need to spin up simple web apps accessible over the intranet.
 However, only a small number of developers may have a good understanding of networking (e.g. ISTIO, Gateway, Certificates, etc...).